 Infectious or immune-mediated types of arthritis can cause painful swellings of the joints, lameness and difficulty walking.
 A variety of systemic diseases can influence and affect one joint or multiple joints.
 Clarifying between the different possible causes of joint disease is critical to guiding treatment.
 If your pet is having signs suggestive of joint disease, arthrocentesis (“joint tap”) may be recommended.
 This would be to obtain a fluid sample for lab evaluation.

 Red blood cell, white blood cell, and platelets all grow and develop in the bone marrow of the body.
 Evaluation of the bone marrow can allow interpretation of changes in these numbers.
 Cancer, infectious diseases, and other disease processes can specifically infiltrate or damage the bone marrow.
 Any of these can be life-threatening because of secondary damage to the blood cell lines.
 Bone marrow aspirates and core biopsy helps guide treatment and therapy to each patient.

 Management of Addison’s Disease

 Addison’s disease is a deficiency in hormone(s) that are produced by the adrenal glands.
 Typically there are deficiencies of cortisol and mineralocorticoid hormones.
 Some patients will initially experience an “Addisonian crisis.”
 A fraction of cases known medically as “Atypical Addison’s disease” result from a deficiency in only cortisol.
 Addison’s disease can be easily managed with supplemental hormone(s) following diagnosis.
-Dr. Elliott can provide guidance in the diagnosis and treatment of these patients.
+Both Dr. Elliott and Dr. Tobin can provide guidance in the diagnosis and treatment of these patients.